RafaFT/100-days-of-code/r1-log.md

 * Today I took a break on studying JS and played a little with GCP
 * I used both GC Console and the shell that comes with the SDK to create and delete some projects
 * Tomorrow I intend on finishing the tutorial 'Building an app' from the [Python 3 Standard Environment](https://cloud.google.com/appengine/docs/standard/python3/) docs.

+### R1D52 - 2019/08/06

+* Did a couple of JavaScript exercises from codewars
+* Resumed my studies of relational databases from [udacity's course](https://www.udacity.com/course/intro-to-relational-databases--ud197)